Powershell to test If registry key and value exists

 • If a registry entry named Status exists under HKLM:\Software\cloudinfra.net registry key

-• If a registry entry named Status is set to value 1
+• If a registry entry named Status is set to a value of 1

 • Registry value does not exist.